euanfindlay/flutter_svgaplayer3/README.md

 ## Introduce

-SVGAPlayer is a light-weight animation renderer.
+flutter_svgaplayer3 is a light-weight animation renderer.
 You use [tools](https://svga.io/designer.html) to export `svga` file from `Adobe Animate CC` or `Adobe After Effects`, and then use SVGAPlayer to render animation on mobile application.

 `SVGAPlayer-Flutter` render animation natively via Flutter CustomPainter, brings you a high-performance, low-cost animation experience.

 If wonder more information, go to this [website](https://svga.io/).

-* SVGAPlayer-Flutter supports 2.0 format only.
+* flutter_svgaplayer3 supports 3.0 format only.

 ## Usage

-Here introduce `SVGAPlayer-Flutter` usage.
+Here introduce `flutter_svgaplayer3` usage.
 Wonder exporting usage?
 Click [here](https://svga.io/designer.html).

 ### Add dependency

 ```
 dependencies:
-  svgaplayer_3: ^3.0.1  #latest version
+  flutter_svgaplayer3: ^0.0.1  #latest version
 ```

 ### Locate files